ifpen/chalk-it/documentation/docs/chalkitapi.md

 Hides the display of the widget.

-- widgetName: the name of the widget, which can be obtained by hovering over the widget target, in the edit mode.
+- widgetName _(string)_: The name of the widget, which can be obtained by hovering over the widget target, in the edit mode.
 The widget is visible by default.

 #### showWidget